jundalisay/sp/content/en/research/bacon/nova/book-2/chapter-05b.md

 Then, perhaps, comes the flame of wood, particularly that which contains but little rosin or pitch; that of small wood, however (such as is usually tied up in fagots), is milder than that of the trunks or roots of trees.

 This can be easily tried in iron furnaces, where a fire of fagots or branches of trees is of little service.
-Next follows the flame[141] of oil, tallow, wax, and the like oily and fat substances, which are not very violent.
+Next follows the flame of oil, tallow, wax, and the like oily and fat substances, which are not very violent.

 But a most powerful heat is found in pitch and rosin, and a still greater in sulphur, camphor, naphtha, saltpetre, and salts (after they have discharged their crude matter), and in their compounds; as in gunpowder, Greek fire (vulgarly called wild fire), and its varieties, which possess such a stubborn heat as scarcely to be extinguished by water.